junior-bortolanza/list-of-courses/README.md

 ## 📖 Courses

-Below are the courses I completed during my learning journey in technology. 🧑‍💻
+Below are the courses I completed during my learning journey in technology.
+There are currently `42` courses with a total of `527` hours. 🧑‍💻

 ---